jerjunkel/momo-animator/README.md

 ## Description

 Momo is a simple javascript animation library that animates elements once they are scrolled into view.
+Named after the flying lemur from [Avatar: The Last Airbender](https://en.wikipedia.org/wiki/Avatar:_The_Last_Airbender)

 ## Getting Started